Become an affiliate partner and earn attractive commission.

 Social Media Manager

 For those who run an online business, replying to customers’ enquiries are essential.
 They often need people who can manage their social media presence for them.
-Those who have got intensive experience on social media and know how to communicate a message effectively, becoming a social media manager can be the ideal job for them.
+For those who have extensive experience in social media and know how to communicate a message effectively, becoming a social media manager can be the ideal job for them.

 TV Reporter